Ashleshk/Python-Program-Codes/README.md

 If you have git and you know how to use it, you can also clone the repository instead of downloading a zip and extracting it.
-An advantage with doing it this way is that you don't need to download the whole tutorial again to get the latest version of it
+An advantage with doing it this way is that you don't need to download the whole tutorial again to get the latest version of it, all you need to do is to pull with git and run `make-html.py` again.